liza-tennant/liza-tennant.github.io/_posts/2024-10-17-moral-alignment-LLM-agents.md

   - Moral Philosophy
 ---

-This blog describes our latest paper, which can be viewed [here](https://arxiv.org/abs/2410.01639).
+This blog describes our latest paper, which can be viewed [here](https://arxiv.org/abs/2410.01639) (to appear at ICLR'25).

 ---